manictime/manictime-client-plugin-example/README.md

 4. Select Tag source example from list and click OK
 5. Complete the wizard
 6. Try add new tag.
 Tags provided by Tag source plugin should now be available.
-7. To execute custom command, click Puzzle button and then click on custom menu command in Tag source example menu item
+7. To execute custom command click Puzzle button and then click on custom menu command in Tag source example menu item